payu-india/CMS-Chatbot/docs/WEB Integration/test-cards-upi-id-and-wallets.md

 Download the latest UAT APK from the Releases section or the appropriate branch tagged for UAT.

+#### Install the APK on Your Mobile Device

+* Transfer the downloaded APK to your mobile device or download it directly on your phone.
+* If required, enable installation from unknown sources in your device settings.
+* Install the APK by tapping on the file.

+#### Launch the UPI Intent Simulator App

+* Open the installed UPI Intent Simulator app on your device.
+* Use this app to simulate UPI intents to test the UPI payment flow.

 ## Test Net Banking credentials

 Use the following credentials for Net Banking in the sandbox: